EMISSIONS OF AIR POLLUTANTS FROM TRANSPORT

 Year

-Emission data are estimated based on the methodology outlined in the EMEP/EEA Air Pollutant Emission Inventory Guidebook.
-The disaggregation of emissions at the provincial level is carried out using appropriate proxy variables.
-The estimation methodology, harmonized at the European level, produces a historical time series with comparable data and an indicator that is suitable for comparison at both the European and international levels.
+The emission data are estimated based on the methodology reported in the EMEP/EEA air pollutant emission inventory guidebook.
+The disaggregation of emissions at the provincial level is carried out on the basis of appropriate proxy variables.
+The estimation methodology, harmonized at European level, produces a time series with comparable data and an indicator comparable at European and international level.

 Poor